curedao/docs/README.md

 - Grocery, pharmacy, and nutritional supplement receipts
 - Clinical trial results

 The digital health revolution started over a decade ago.
 It was promised to improve human health and reduce costs.
 Yet, all we've seen is increasing costs, increasing disease burden, and decreasing life expectancy.

 ![cost and death](./assets/health-care-costs-and-life-expectancy.png)

 ## 1.2  Why haven't we seen a reduction in disease burden?

 So, this explosion in technology, data, and spending has produced no measurable improvement in human health.
 The reason, in a single word, is **incentives**.
 The current economic system punishes every stakeholder in the ecosystem for doing the things that would lead to progress.

+## Conflicts of Interest

+Long-term randomized trials are extremely expensive to set up and run, and it can be difficult to find study funders.
+Unfortunately, typically the only one's that can afford to run these studies are industry groups.
+When a group's economic survival is at risk, bias will almost inevitably influence the results.
+For example, an analysis of beverage studies, [published in the journal PLOS Medicine,](https://web.archive.org/web/20211207021133/https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1001578#s3) found that those funded by Coca-Cola, PepsiCo, the American Beverage Association and the sugar industry were **five times** more likely to find no link between sugary drinks and weight gain than studies whose authors reported no financial conflicts.

 ### 1.2.1   $157 Billion Wasted on Duplication of Effort